 Trimming The Boxwoods For Your Outdoor Wreath

-I cut the tops of the boxwoods about 4-5 inches in length.
+I cut the overgrowth of the boxwood shrubs about 4-5 inches in length.
 This was a timely task so I just trimmed a few as I went.
 Looking back, I was glad that I had been selective with each piece, It’s totally up to you.

 Making Holes In The Foam Ring

 Don’t laugh, it’s all that I could find.
 I keep this antique ice pick in my studio.
 It belonged to my Grandfather.
 As a little girl, I was taught how to break up ice blocks.
-The summers I spent with my Grandparents, we made lots of homemade ice cream.
+During the summers I spent with my Grandparents, we made lots of homemade ice cream.
 Yep, adding ice to the old hand-cranked ice cream maker was my job.
 Best ice cream in the world!
 So, I used the ice pick to make holes for the stems of the boxwood trimmings.
 If you want a full tight wreath, be sure to make your holes close together.

 Securing The Boxwood Trimmings To The Ring

 Someday, I’ll buy a grown-up hot glue gun.
 This one still works, so no need to spend extra money.
-Add a small amount of hot glue at the top of each hole to secure the boxwood trimmings before inserting in the hole of the foam ring.
+Add a small amount of hot glue at the top of each hole to secure the boxwood trimmings before inserting into the hole of the foam ring.

 Attaching The Stems To The Outdoor Wreath

 Then I carefully placed each cutting in the hole.
 This goes fairly quickly once you get the hang of it.
 After I completed my boxwood outdoor wreath, I went back with my pruning shears and trimmed any long stems that were sticking out.
 This created a well-trimmed and manicured look on my wreath.